Untangling Japan’s Inkan System

 - The ginkō-in (bank seal) is exclusively used for banking transactions and must be registered with each financial institution involved.

-- Most Japanese companies maintain all three seal types, with access strictly limited to designated officers or legal representatives.
+- Most Japanese companies maintain all four seal types, with access strictly limited to designated officers or legal representatives.

 - Using the wrong seal can invalidate documents and disrupt legal or business processes, exposing companies to unnecessary risks.